-Being an event organizer, you sure have a lot on your to-do-list.
-Contacting performers/speakers, arranging the venue, organizing beverages, food, goodie bags, transportation, electronics, the list seems to have no end.
+Being an event organizer, you sure have a lot on your to-do list.
+Contacting performers/speakers, arranging the venue, organizing beverages, food, goodie bags, transportation, and electronics, the list seems to have no end.

 Then there’s the marketing work.
 Fortunately, there is one tool that can handle a big chunk of your marketing efforts.

 And while most think that email is an outdated marketing tool of a bygone era, it can still work wonders for your events.
 How?

 - Provide opportunities to cut through the clutter

 - Create buzz even before the event details are settled

 - Promote your event with giveaway promotions

 - Gain excitement by talking about what readers can expect at your corporate event

 - Targets your audience and engages new customers